KirkDJohnson/Ticketing-Systems/README.md

  <img src="https://github.com/user-attachments/assets/8f9d1a11-226e-4ca9-8591-b79d6196d61d" alt="Ticketing Systems"/>
 <br />
 <br />
-Lastly, within Spiceworks, you can change filter of the tickets to show closed, unassigned, past due, ect. and reopen closed tickets or view the past tickets as a means of a knowledge base for current and future tickets.
-I like Cloud help desk, I thought the user interface was simple and easily navigable, as well as ticketing.
-However, with that there was not much granularity or fine tuning.   <br/>
+Lastly, within Spiceworks, you can change filter of the tickets to show closed, unassigned, past due, ect. and reopen closed tickets or view the past tickets as a means of a knowledge base for current and future tickets.   <br/>
 <img src="https://github.com/user-attachments/assets/4487b355-d807-4c9c-8f5e-935e048e25c4" alt="Ticketing Systems"/>
 <br />
 <br />
-Next I pivoted to the Freshdesk to gain hands on experience with different ticketing system.
-Within Freshdesk, I immediately tried two different means of submitting tickets, one through the online portal and the other from my burner email I made previously.
-Similar to Spiceworks's cloud help desk, submitting a ticket through the portal allowed for more precise ticket in reagrd what type of ticket is being submitted, the priority of the ticket and the product.
-In constrast, emailing the support account also uses the subject of the email as the name of the ticket and the description of the email as the description of the ticket as that is it. <br/>
+Next I pivoted to the second ticketing system Fresh Desk.
+Within Fresh Desk, I immediately tried two different means of submitting tickets, one through the online portal and the other from my burner email I made previously.
+Similar to Spiceworks's Cloud Help Desk, submitting a ticket through the portal allowed for a more precise ticket in reagrd what type of ticket is being submitted, the priority of the ticket and the product.
+In constrast, emailing the support account also used the subject of the email as the name of the ticket and the description of the email as the description of the ticket.  <br/>
 <img src="https://github.com/user-attachments/assets/829ba39a-0751-47ea-8285-7106c67d43c2" alt="Ticketing Systems"/>
  <img src="https://github.com/user-attachments/assets/0eeee570-7c87-46f4-a08b-b59c8fee6087" alt="Ticketing Systems"/>
  <img src="https://github.com/user-attachments/assets/8e2e20f4-3729-4408-a6c7-4c0246f2f407" alt="Ticketing Systems"/>